aiven/aiven-docs/docs/products/clickhouse/howto/check-data-tiered-storage.md

 storage is used on each tier (local SSD and remote object storage) for particular tables.

-To access tiered storage\'s status information, go to [Aiven Console](https://console.aiven.io/) \> your Aiven for ClickHouse service
+To access tiered storage's status information, go to [Aiven Console](https://console.aiven.io/) \> your Aiven for ClickHouse service
 \> the **Databases and tables** page \> your database \> your table \>
 **View details** \> **Storage details**.